silkylogs/cambridge-pseudocode-interpreter/pseudocode_doc.md

 DECLARE SavedGame : ARRAY[1:3,1:3] OF CHAR
 ```

+The values of the elements of the array will be initialized to the default
+value of its data type.

+Arrays will not have a dimension count greater than two.

-The data of an array can be copied over to another array, provided that they
+Assignment of arrays will be possible, provided that they have
-have the same size and data type:
+the same size and data type.
 ```
 SavedGame <- NoughtsAndCrosses
 ```
+After the operation, the destination array will have the same data
+as that of the source array.

 Array elements can be individually accessed by using the following construct:
 ```